Tell us a bit about the background to your career

 How did you end up becoming a self-employed Solicitor?

-During my training, I got a feel for Court work and knew I wanted to set up on my own.
+During my training, I got a feel for court work and knew I wanted to set up on my own.
 I took the plunge after I qualified in 2012, working from a small office across the road from Naas Courthouse.
 It has been very hard work, without much time off in the last 5 years but it’s what I love to do.
 It’s a very, very competitive environment and it can be very stressful and challenging but I love helping my clients, and hopefully winning their cases for them.
 Many of them find themselves in real difficulty, ranging from family law issues, alleged criminal offences, financial problems or employment issues.
-We also offer conveyancing services and look after personal injury cases – it’s a varied working day to say the least!
+We also look after personal injury cases – it’s a varied working day to say the least!

 Being self-employed means that I am more flexible in the way I work and can adapt quickly and efficiently to my clients’ needs…many of them don’t work 9-5 anymore so I don’t either.